Six15-Technologies/ST1-Examples/README.md

 ===
 ST1 Examples is an Android Studio project which helps developers quickly integrate the Six15 ST1 Head Mounted Display (HMD) into their app.

-For more documentation see https://six15.engineering, and particularly https://six15.engineering/examples.html
+For more documentation see https://six15.engineering, and particularly https://six15.engineering/examples

 Running these examples require the Six15 service application (either "HMD Service" or "ST1 Connect") to be installed on your device.

-The APK for "HMD Service" can be found in our Android SDK release at https://six15.engineering/product_features.html#software-development-kit.
+The APK for "HMD Service" can be found in our Android SDK release at https://six15.engineering/st1_sdk_overview/#latest-release.

+The "Six15 ST1" app is available on the Google Play Store https://play.google.com/store/apps/details?id=com.six15.st1_connect.

 Modules
 ===